Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Angry

 On the other end of the spectrum, anger can cause a rabbit to shake.
 You probably can surmise that your bunny isn’t happy by their body language.
-They may look tense and uncomfortable or even get on their hind legs and slap their front paws at you.
+They may look tense and uncomfortable or even try to bite.
 Lagomorphs are usually quiet animals.
 When one starts thumping their feet, growling, or grunting, you have one unhappy camper on your hands.

 3. Hiccups

 Sometimes, a rabbit shakes simply because they’re hiccuping.
-This action is an involuntary contraction of the animal’s diaphragm.
-An occasional occurrence is no cause for concern.
-It could just be a temporary response to an irritation.
-Your bunny may have eaten too quickly.
-You may notice it with a new pet that tries to gobble their food right away.
+This action is an involuntary contraction of the animal’s respiratory muscles of the diaphragm.
+This may exhibit as your rabbit’s head bobbing up and down slowly, rather than actual hiccuping sound.
+An occasional occurrence is no cause for concern, and it remains a bit of a mystery still.
 If it persists, it’s time to visit the vet.

 4. Dreaming

-Rabbits, like people, can dream when they sleep.
+Rabbits, like people, also seem to dream when they sleep.
 And just as they can startle you, they can have a similar effect on your pet.
 Most of the time, bunnies are light sleepers.
-About 30% of their sleep is deep.
+About 10% of their sleep is in the REM phase.
 That’s when they may start dreaming.
 Of course, we don’t know what their brains conjure during these times.
 However, you may see your pet shaking and quaking as they sleep.

 big adult rabbit sleeping on a hot summer day